Last updated on March 9th, 2019

 42. Firework is a huge part of the celebration.
 Smoke and smog are a huge concern in China.
 Moreover, firework has also cost a life of a firefighter in 2009 and damages worth $700 million.
 Not always a nice way to celebrate isn’t it.

-43. Also note that Chinese is home of the world’s largest fireworks industry.
+43. Also, note that Chinese is home of the world’s largest fireworks industry.
 And the biggest display of fireworks in the country happens at the mid night of the New Year.

 44. Chinese celebrate the New Year day by day, literally.
 There is a different tradition for each day and they take time to absorb the atmosphere and the charm that this festival brings.
-The fifth day for example is reserved for staying at home and welcoming the good fortune.
+The fifth day, for example, is reserved for staying at home and welcoming the good fortune.

 45. Gifting flowers and potted plants is a Chinese New Year tradition.
-And the sale of luxury food and alcohol is dropping in the recent years.
+And the sale of luxury food and alcohol is dropping in recent years.

 46. Greetings: one of the popular Chinese New Year greetings “Gong Xi Fa Cai” which means “congratulations and prosperity” is widely used in the Southern part of the country.